Add dates

 The capital of Poland, Warsaw, is a phoenix that arose from the ashes, blending in historic monuments with contemporary architecture.
 Discover with us the charms of this diverse and vibrant city and learn about the history and culture of Poland.
 Make unforgettable memories in Warsaw!
 During the 2-hour tour you will see the best selected highlights of Warsaw Old Town and hear local history facts and legends.
 Starting from the Warsaw Uprising Monument, which commemorates the sacrifice of anti-Nazi resistance fighters in summer 1944, you will stroll towards the historic Old Town Market Square (Starówka).
 Walk through Warsaw Barbican to enter the inner city walls and admire the bustling square featuring colorful, old tenement houses and the iconic statue of the Mermaid of Warsaw.
 Discover the legend behind this iconic symbol of Warsaw!
 Follow your Private Guide through the charming, narrow streets to St John’s Archcathedral.
 Step inside this UNESCO-listed Brick Gothic church to discover an elegant interior and fascinating tales of the church's connection to Queen Anna Jagiellonka, King Stanisław August Poniatowski and King Sigismund III.
 Further on, at the Castle Square, you learn even more about Polish monarchs who lived at the Royal Castle, and see the landmark Sigismund’s Column.
 Choose the 3-hour option to continue the route along the historic Royal Route and see The Little Insurgent Monument, Braniecki Palace and the imposing, Neoclassical St Anne’s Church.
 Step inside the historic church, which is one of the oldest buildings in Warsaw.
 The inside will surprise you with High-Baroque decor and beautiful wall frescoes.
 Around the altar, which features a painting of the Holy Family, you will find original panels portraying Chinese landscape, architecture, exotic birds, floral twigs, etc. representations, which is a reflection of the Chinese fashion in the secular interior decoration of that time.
 Pick the 4-hour option to enrich your experience with a visit to one of Warsaw’s most recognizable landmarks, the Royal Castle with skip-the-line tickets to beat the crowds.
 Learn about the important historical events that took place here, such as the signing of the Polish Constitution or the castle’s detonation by the Nazis after the failed Warsaw Uprising.
 Explore the Great Apartment, King’s Apartment , Throne Room, and the Lanckoronski Collection with a Gallery of Paintings, Sculptures and Decorative Art, featuring paintings by Rembrandt and canvases by Canaletto.
 The 6-hour option will give you a full experience of Warsaw, with more expert knowledge and important sights.
 The walking route will be extended from Old Town to the modern New World district, featuring numerous museums, theaters and modern apartment buildings.
 The main attraction will be visiting the 1950s Soviet landmark Palace of Culture and Science (PKiN) with skip-the-line tickets.
 Learn about the fascinating history of the communist Poland.
 From the 30th floor terrace, at 114m, you will admire breathtaking panoramic views of the Warsaw skyline.
 The guide will explain to you the cityscape and give you tips on the best attractions, restaurants and pubs to make the most out of your stay in this exciting city.

-Warsaw: Three-Hour Tour of Daily Life in the Ghetto
+Warsaw: 2-Hour Tour of Daily Life in the Ghetto Warsaw

-6. Warsaw: Three-Hour Tour of Daily Life in the Ghetto
+Warsaw: 2-Hour Tour of Daily Life in the Ghetto Warsaw

-Experience an informative and impressive tour of everyday life in the Warsaw Ghetto, which was the biggest ghetto in Europe.
+Experience an informative tour of everyday life in the Warsaw Ghetto - the biggest one across Europe.
 In 1940, the Nazis set up the ghetto in the very heart of Warsaw.
-460,000 Jews from Warsaw and the surrounding area were herded together in an area of just four square kilometers.
+460,000 Jews from Warsaw and the surrounding area were gathered together in an area of just four square kilometers.
 100,000 people died here from exhaustion, hunger, and disease.
 Over 300,000 were sent away to the Treblinka extermination camp.
 In 1943, an uprising broke out in the ghetto in response to an attempt to totally liquidate it.
 In an act of revenge, the Nazis laid waste the area of the ghetto.
-In just three years, Jewish Warsaw had ceased to exist.
-During this 3-hour tour, you will see real places and hear authentic stories.
+During this 2-hour tour, you will see real places and hear authentic stories.
+You will explore the last preserved street of the ghetto, remains of the ghetto wall, the former location of the Footbridge over Chłodna Street, and the bunker at 18 Miła Street.
 You will get to know what the ghetto was, how daily life problems were solved, and why the uprising broke out.
-You will hear about the destruction, helpfulness, indifference, blackmail, and resistance.
+You will hear about the destruction, indifference, blackmail, and resistance.
 Furthermore, you will learn about the Underground Archive of the Warsaw Ghetto and the secret organization Oneg Shabbat, which took on the task of documenting the life in the ghetto.
 The archive survived the war in metal cases and milk cans and was entered into the UNESCO Memory of the World register, which comprises the most important documents preserved by mankind.
-You will also get to know the history of the courier of the Polish Underground State, who was among the first people to tell the world about the Holocaust.
-You will see the last preserved street of the ghetto, remains of the ghetto wall, the former location of the Footbridge over Chłodna Street, and the bunker at 18 Miła Street.
 You will also learn about the symbolism of the Monument to the Ghetto Heroes, the Umschlagplatz, and the Museum of the History of Polish Jews.
 Although the ghetto itself long ago ceased to exist, it is worthwhile to know its history.

 Warsaw Jewish Heritage Private Tour in Retro Fiat

 Start your private tour being picked up from your central hotel in Warsaw.
-Meet your knowledgeable and helpful driver- guide and board your comfortable Fiat 125p, iconic car of the 1980’s.
-Your tour includes a souvenir photo of you with your car, and onboard snacks to sustain you during your explorations.
+Meet your knowledgeable and helpful driver-guide and board your comfortable Fiat 125p, iconic car of the 1980’s.
+Your tour includes a souvenir photo of you with your car and onboard snacks to sustain you during your explorations.
 During your tour, learn about the history of Warsaw’s Jews and how they struggled during WWII’s Nazi occupation.
 If you wish, feel free to ask your guide to tailor your route to include any particular points of interest to you.
 Explore the former Jewish Ghetto territory and see the remains of the Ghetto Wall, the red-brick construction built in 1940 that effectively isolated more than 400,000 Jews from the rest of the city.
 View photos and hear stories about those times, and then pass Grzybowski Square (Plac Grzybowski), once a part of the ghetto, on your way to the Nożyk’s Synagoue.
 Look around this still-operational synagogue, the only one in Warsaw to have survived WWII.
 Go deeper into the former ‘Large Ghetto’ of Muranów district, built on the rubble of the ghetto, and now adorned with street art and modern buildings.
 Park here and take a walk around the Jewish Cemetery to see some of its thousands of graves.
 Next, bow down at impressive Ghetto Heroes Monument and, if you wish, visit the nearby Museum of the History of Polish Jews (own expense).
 Opened in 2013, this acclaimed modernist space documents 1,000 years of Polish Jewis through artifacts and imagery.
 If you wish, ask your guide to show you some locations used in Roman Polanski’s Oscar-winning movie,The Pianist, set in Holocaust-era Warsaw.
 See some of the settings in the Praga-North (Praga-Północ).
 Your tour ends with a drop-off back at your picked place.
+The route might be changed a bit accordingly to current traffic situation.
+Please note that groups over 4 people will be driven around in blue vintage minivan - check it out in our photos.

 Other Sightseeing Options in Monument to the Ghetto Heroes